Alien Nation (film): Cinematography

 Lighting challenges were abound for Greenberg as most of the film took place at night.
 One of the simplest techniques for lighting employed by Greenberg was using a car's headlights to dramatically produce a scene of terror.
-Greenberg explained, "We had a scene on Zuma Beach where the bad guys are dragging somebody into the ocean.
-I wanted to have a very hard, but very natural, and strong look.
-So, I used the car headlights.
-It was nice because everything behind the villains fell into darkness.
-It had a surrealistic look."
-Greenberg also remarked how he had a close working relationship with DeLuxe lab in getting the correct color for the extensive night shooting in the film by bluntly saying, "In a movie like this I wanted the blacks to be very black, so I worked closely with DeLuxe lab ..."
 He felt the daily challenges of night shooting visibly enhanced the appeal of Alien Nation by figuratively mentioning, "as a cameraman, you can create a lot more at night.
 Sometimes you have to feel your way.
 You also have true control at night.
 If a light is on it is because you turned it on."